App Ideas

 Planning group events (dinners, trips, parties) across multiple friend groups is chaos.
 An app that handles RSVPs, polls for dates, splits costs, and sends reminders without requiring everyone to download yet another app.

-20. Freelancer Client Communication Portal
+20. Freelancer Client Portal

-Upwork: frequency 4 | Severity: 4.3/5
+Upwork demand | Severity: 4.3/5

 Personal Finance & Budgeting